-So, if you’re willing to do this—and trust us, we know it’s not easy—we’re inviting you to have the conversation and recorded it with the StoryCorps app.
-If you’re in one of our StoryBooth cities (Atlanta, Chicago, or San Francisco), sign up for an interview slot there at StoryCorps.org.
+So, if you’re willing to do this—and trust us, we know it’s not easy—we’re inviting you to have the conversation and recorded it using the StoryCorps App.
+If you’re in one of our permanent StoryBooth cities (Atlanta or Chicago), sign up for an interview.

 If you’re wondering how to start this conversation, we’ve got suggested questions on the app and on our website.